Mayur-G/SpringBoot-CRUD-Back/README.md

 # SpringBoot-CRUD-Back

-This is SpringBoot CRUD bu using MySQL and Postman.
+This is SpringBoot CRUD by using MySQL and Postman.